 Sustainability in All Its Forms

 There are a couple of main definitions of sustainability in business.
 First, is your business model sustainable?
 Are you spending more than you can afford?
 Or how are you supporting yourself?
-This is crucial to get right, and it is something that you can do with the help of an effective budget and finance team.
+This subject is crucial to get right, and it is something that you can do with the help of an effective budget and finance team.

 But it might also be about environmental sustainability.
 Again, you want to create a consistent, cohesive image for your brand.
 To make a difference, incorporate eco-friendly materials and packaging in your products.